 Ask any locals on what to do and where to go in Singapore and you are likely to hear suggestions about eating the famous Katong Laksa, getting the skyline view atop Marina Bay Sands, check out the animals in the Singapore Zoo or take a walk through the beautiful UNESCO World Heritage Singapore Botanic Gardens.
 Indeed, they are Singapore’s pride and joy not just in the local scene but also on the world stage.
 Oh, and did we mention the hawker centres with their affordable yet delicious fare, along with a few Michelin-starred hawker stalls?

 Whether you are an adventurous globetrotter with an appetite for things beyond shopping and sightseeing in the city or someone looking to settle down in Singapore and is curious to know how to enjoy things like locals born and bred here, you’ll be stoked to know there is more to Singapore than these.
 Whatever that may be, we have got a list of things to do and sights to see that are not commonly found on mainstream travel or living guides.
 If you want to live like the locals, you got to listen to the locals.

 Kayak Through a Tropical Mangrove Swamp

 Move from the city jungle to a real mangrove swamp.
 Hop into a kayak and explore relatively untouched natural sanctuaries in Khatib Bongsu in the North or off mainland Singapore in Pulau Ubin, an island in the East.
-The kayak through the meandering swamp rivers past mangroves gives you a chance to understand and appreciate the wildlife that still inhabits the island, from the big lizards and monkeys to exotic birds and if you are lucky, a wild dugong!
+The kayak through the meandering swamp rivers past mangroves gives you a chance to understand and appreciate wildlife that inhabits the island, from the big lizards and monkeys to exotic birds and if you are lucky, a wild dugong!